hey-amo/Executive-Decision/README.md

 # Executive Decision

-An unofficial hobby Swift implementation of the boardgame by "Sid Sackson"
+An unofficial hobby Swift implementation of the board game by "Sid Sackson".

 This will be a minimalist game, with no multiplayer mode.